Fireblast9/ChampionsAssistant/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Then open your browser and head to <http://localhost:3000>